 - Number of training certifications completed

-These indicators have historically been challenging to measure, but MindTickle’s sales readiness software now facilitates this.
+These indicators have historically been challenging to measure, but Mindtickle’s sales readiness software now facilitates this.
 It enables these crucial indicators to be tracked and measured in a way that is transparent and objective.
-And more importantly, it has become easy to correlate effectiveness to sales revenue.
+And more importantly, it has become easy to correlate the effectiveness of sales revenue.